5argon/arkham-starter/documentations/help/campaign-reference.md

 ## Where are they?

 Go to `sveltekit/src/lib/campaign` to see folders named after abbreviation of the campaign's name.
-Inside you will find exactly 4 sides, forming hierarchy of data from bottom to top in this order :
+Inside you will find exactly 4 files, forming hierarchy of data from bottom to top in this order :

 ## Encounter